seankarson/docs/contribute/index.md

 * **Art & Design:** Offer to help with art & design of Project Geode.
 Pivotal has donated an initial look and feel, but the logos, branding, and identity are property of the Project.

 * **Discuss:** Start and weigh in on discussions.
-Currently we are hosting threaded discussions both on the [Pivotal GemFire forum](https://support.pivotal.io/hc/communities/public/topics/200053218-Pivotal-GemFire-Forum), and the [Project Geode Google group](https://groups.google.com/forum/#!forum/project-geode).
+Currently we are hosting threaded discussions on the [Project Geode Google group](https://groups.google.com/forum/#!forum/project-geode).
 It’s also common to find [Stack Overflow questions covering GemFire and Geode](http://stackoverflow.com/questions/tagged/gemfire+or+geode).

 * **Present:** Give a presentation or create a video about the project.
 We are already beginning to add presentations and [training materials](https://github.com/project-geode/training) as they are created.
 Feel free to download and use.
 If you are hosting an event, put it into the community calendar on the site.
 If you create a new presentation, please check it into the project GitHub.